 “Our latest collection is called Les Talismans de Baroque Rocks – a curation to incite strength and courage during these unprecedented times.
 The collection is centred around a circa.
 1960s 14ct rose gold Lucky Spinner Locket, with space for two photographs, adorned with a horseshoe to bring good fortune, whilst channelling excellent throat chakra.
 At Baroque Rocks, we revel in sourcing pieces that are completely unique and divinely different, and so we have a multitude of other good luck treasures in our trove, such as our turtle pendant – an enormous emerald-eyed beauty blessed with flippers that waggle and wiggle, propelling positive energies.
 Effectively, we cannot wait to showcase our brand of indulgent luxury that is good for the soul, imbued with significance and spirituality, but, most importantly, spunk.
 It is purely for that individual who marches to the current beat.”

-“If you love jewellery, then you seriously need to come to October’s show.
-It is the only bejewelled event taking place globally, and it’s being held once again in the heart of London’s Mayfair at The Royal Institution.
+“If you love jewellery, then you seriously need to come to the show.
 The indomitable duo behind The Jewellery Cut, Rachael Taylor and Andrew Martyniuk, are the dream team, who have yet again created a diamond of a multi-faceted event with fascinating talks together with 24-carat talent being showcased.
-This is your chance to mooch with rockstars and cutting-edge glitterati, so up your fashionista credentials and add a dash of indisputable glamour to one’s diary.
-Go on, pencil it in – we can’t wait to see you.”
+This is your chance to mooch with rockstars and cutting-edge glitterati, so up your fashionista credentials and add a dash of indisputable glamour to one’s diary.”